ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/oauth/oauth-process-overview.html.markdown

 full_width: true
 ---

-It helps to understand a bit about the general oAuth process.
-For those who really want the full picture (and it is absolutely not necessary to read this) you can read the full [oAuth spec](http://tools.ietf.org/html/rfc5849).
+It helps to understand a bit about the general OAuth process.
+For those who really want the full picture (and it is absolutely not necessary to read this) you can read the full [OAuth spec](http://tools.ietf.org/html/rfc5849).

 ##1.
-Currently supported oAuth services
+Currently supported OAuth services
-You will be working with an oAuth service either for Authentication or to access its API.
+You will be working with an OAuth service either for Authentication or to access its API.
 The predfined ones we currently support are

 - Twitter
 - Facebook
 - Dropbox

-We are working on a generic option that will allow configuration from within the Console, so you will be able to access any oAuth supported service you like.
+We are working on a generic option that will allow configuration from within the Console, so you will be able to access any OAuth supported service you like.
 It will be more technical than the predefined ones.

 ##2.
 Register your App with the service
 Whichever service you want to use, you first need to register an App with that service.
 This process is [described here](/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret/).
 As a result of this registration, you get two important keys.